LunarStorm97/archive/README.md

 ## 📱 Samsung Firmware Downloader

-This repository contains a script to download firmware for Samsung devices using Node.js.
+This repository contains a script to download firmware for Samsung devices using Node.js

 ### ✨ Features

-- 📥 Download the latest firmware for Samsung devices.
+- 📥 Download the latest firmware for Samsung devices
-- 🔓 Automatic decryption and decompression of the downloaded firmware.
+- 🔓 Automatic decryption and decompression of the downloaded firmware
-- 🔒 Secure interaction with Samsung servers using nonce-based authentication.
+- 🔒 Secure interaction with Samsung servers using nonce-based authentication

 ### 📋 Requirements